 Jwaneng Galaxy effectively controlled the center and defense but faced challenges in the forward line, struggling to execute finishing moves against the Hawks' resilient defense.
-It wasn't until the 72nd minute that Jwaneng Galaxy secured the winning goal with a deflected shot slipping past the Hawks' defender Hawks attackers Thabiso Fani and Thatayaone Nkwapa missed golden chances in the first 35 minutes of the game that they could have capitalised on to open the leading score.
-The two strikers had a fantastic game against Jwaneng Galaxy and continued to threaten ival defence.
-In addition, Hawks captain and defender Bonno Sepako also demonstrated high quality defensive skills and performance from centre back going forward to assist in putting more pressure as well creating chances.
-In addition Hawks left wing back Katlego Koobake was very aggressive and pressing hard, delivering brilliant cross and moving back to assist the defensive line.
+It wasn't until the 72nd minute that Jwaneng Galaxy secured the winning goal with a deflected shot slipping past the Hawks' defender Hawks attackers brilliant cross and moving back to assist the defensive line.
 Hawks striker Silent Kenneth also displayed a brilliant play throughout the entire match.
 In terms of strength both teams were equal and adopted fast pace match.